jamesrknox/samples/docs/studio.md

 # Using in TIBCO StreamBase Studio&trade;

+These samples are kept on-line in github - this allows browsing of the samples on-line, support of contributions outside of TIBCO engineering and updates outside of the main product release lifecycle.

+The samples also be imported into TIBCO StreamBase Studio&trade; :

 ## Using smart import

 Use **Import -> Git -> Projects from Git ( with smart import )** menu option.
 Specify the github URL and choose what sample(s) to import :